Iowa Fence Laws: Partition Fences, Liability, & Cost Sharing

 • Key Takeaway: Iowa courts require clear, objective proof that both neighbors accepted the fence as the boundary.

-A lawful fence meets the construction standards in IA Code § 359A.18 and is sufficient to restrain ordinary livestock.
+A lawful fence meets the construction standards outlined in IA Code ยง 359A.18 and must be sufficient to contain livestock common to the area.

-Township trustees act as fence viewers and issue binding decisions unless appealed.
+Township trustees act as fence viewers and resolve disputes by inspecting the property and issuing binding decisions.

-Iowa fence law balances agricultural tradition with modern property rights.
-Understanding when a fence is optional, when it becomes mandatory, and how disputes are resolved can prevent costly mistakes.
-From lawful fence standards to township trustee decisions and boundary-by-acquiescence risks, compliance starts with knowing the statute and documenting agreements.
+Iowa fence laws balance agricultural tradition with modern property rights.
+Understanding when a fence is mandatory and how disputes are resolved helps prevent costly mistakes.
+Compliance requires knowing the state statutes, understanding lawful fence standards, and formally documenting all neighbor agreements.

 Bubba Peek - Bubba Land Company